liofal/ffmpeg/README.md

 docker-compose up --build
 ```

 This will build the Docker image and start the container.
-The service will automatically convert any `.ts` files in the specified `WORKDIR` to `.mp4` format.
+The service will automatically scan for `.ts` files in the specified `WORKDIR`.
+It attempts to convert them to `.mp4` format using `ffmpeg -c copy`.
+- Successful conversions result in the original `.ts` file being deleted.
+- If a conversion fails (due to errors like invalid data or resource limits), the original `.ts` file will be renamed to `.ts.failed` to prevent repeated failed attempts on the same file.

 ### Volumes